 Music and Choir

 Music is essential to worship and celebration at MLUC.
-Our vibrant and diverse music program is led by music director, Dr. Vincent Craig.
+Our vibrant and diverse music program is led by music director, TBD.
 Music at our Sunday services draws from many sources, ranging from traditional classical music to jazz, folk, world music, klezmer, and rock.
 We have the joy and privilege to enjoy musical offerings from talented members of our congregation as well as guest professional musicians from the local community, as well as faculty and students from area colleges and universities.

 The Adult Choir sings on two Sundays each month from September through mid-June, with rehearsals on Thursday evenings at 7:00 p.m. in the Main Meeting Room.
 Each year Music Sunday features the choir, with orchestral accompaniment, in a large-scale work.
 In recent years for this occasion the choir has performed music by Antonio Vivaldi, Henry Purcell, and Franz Schubert.

 The Men’s Choir sings at Sunday services two or three times each year and rehearses on Thursday evenings and Saturday mornings leading up to these performances.